HAVE YOU HEARD THE TERM ‘KETO’ OR ‘KETOGENIC’ BEFORE?

-This trendy diet has been continually gaining popularity due to its many potential health benefits and passionate devotees all claiming to experience substantial weight loss and improved overall health.
+This trendy low-carb diet gained popularity over the past few years due to its many potential health benefits and passionate devotees all claiming to experience substantial weight loss and improved overall health.
+In 2020 it was actually the most googled food-related topic!

 But is a keto diet really worth the hype?